mishbahr/django-users2/README.rst

 * email as username for authentication (barebone extendable user models)
 * support for multiple user types (using the awesome django-model-utils)
-* handy mixins to control a user’s access to views (borrowed from django-braces)
 * automatically creates superuser after syncdb (really handy during the initial development phases)
 * built in emails/passwords validators (with lots of customisable options)
 * prepackaged with all the templates, including additional templates required by views in ``django.contrib.auth`` (for a painless signup process)